How to Add Widgets to WordPress Theme’s Footer

 wordpress_theme_icon_128

-There are really three main parts to introducing a footer-sidebar
+There are really three main parts to introducing a footer sidebar/widget area in your theme:

 2. Inserting the Sidebars In the WordPress Theme